Nancy Wilson Songs

 Lush Life

-With a seeming ability to take some of the most popular songs and make them her own, Nancy repeats the trick (as she does countless times) with the assistance of arranger Billy May.
-May’s arrangement seems to touch on every aspect of the song’s lyrics from the intimate to a hint of resignation that the Nancy brings to life with the impeccable timing and delivery.
+May’s arrangement seems to touch on every aspect of the song’s lyrics from the intimate to a hint of resignation that Nancy brings to life with her trademark impeccable timing and delivery.

 From the album Lush Life (1967)